Yogesh-S/22-Transfer-Learning-using-VGG16-for-Flower-Image-Classification/README.md

 # 22-Transfer-Learning-using-VGG16-for-Flower-Image-Classification

-Most of the time we don't want to train a whole convolutional network yourself.
+Most of the time we don't want to train a whole convolutional network ourselves.
 Modern ConvNets training on huge datasets like ImageNet take weeks on multiple GPUs.
 Instead, most people use a pretrained network either as a fixed feature extractor, or as an initial network to fine tune.

 Transfer learning involves taking a pre-trained neural network and adapting the neural network to a new, different data set.